RhoInc/open-source-handbook/releases/README.md

 Broadly speaking, work on a new version of a project occurs in 3 phases.

 1. Planning
-2. Development & Testing
+2. Development
+3. Testing
-3. Deployment
+4. Deployment

-Again, details about implementation vary from project-to-project, but some guidance for each phase is provided below.
+Workflow details vary from project-to-project, but guidance for each phase is provided below.

 ##Phase 1 - Planning
 The team agrees on an approach for the planned changes and make sure issues are created before coding begins..